Counting Irreducible Representations of the Discrete Heisenberg Group Over the Integers of a quadratic number field: Proof of Theorem

-Our aim in the first two sections is to choose a basis such that the images of our generators in $GL_n(\mathbb{C})$ are in a ``nice" form.
+Our aim in the first two sections is to choose a basis for $\mathbb{C}^{p^n}$ such that the images of our generators in $\GL_{p^n}(\mathbb{C})$ are in a ``nice" form.
 This basis will be chosen so that $A$ and $A_d$ are diagonal matrices, $B$ and $B_d$ are block permutation matrices, and $\Lambda$ and $\Lambda_d$ are scalar matrices.
-A brief warning is in order; to avoid extra notation, for the rest of the paper we do not distinguish between a linear operator and its matrix with respect to some basis.
+To avoid extra notation, for the rest of the paper we do not distinguish between a linear operator and its matrix with respect to some basis.
+Also, we identify scalars with scalar matrices; in particular, for $\lambda$ a root of unity, we will call the matrix $\lambda I$ a root of unity as well.

 Since $z$ and $z_d$ are central in $\Hz$, by Schur's lemma we must have that $\Lambda$ and $\Lambda_d$ are homotheties.
-By \cite[Theorem 6.6]{LM}, $\rho$ factors through a finite quotient of $\Hz$.
-Therefore the images of elements of $\Hz$ under $\rho$ must have finite order.
+By \cite[Theorem 6.6]{LM}, $\rho$, up to twisting, factors through a finite quotient of $\Hz$, say $\overline{\Hz}$.
+Therefore, without loss of generality, the representation $\rho$ is such that the images of elements of $\Hz$ under $\rho$ must have finite order.
+Hence, for every $g \in \overline{\Hz}$ we have $ g^k=e$ for some minimal $k$.
+It then follows that $\rho(g)^k=I$ and the minimum polynomial of $\rho(g)$ is $x^k-1$.
+Since the $k$th roots of unity are distinct, this polynomial factors over the complex numbers into $k$ distinct linear factors.
 Thus $A,A_d,B,$ and $B_d$ must be diagonalizable and have eigenvalues which are roots of unity, and $\Lambda$ and $\Lambda_d$ must be roots of unity.
+It is important to note that twisting does not affect the diagonalizability of the images of the generators; twisting is simply multiplication by scalars.
 Also, since $[A,A_d] = I$, $A$ and $A_d$ are simultaneously diagonalizable.

-Abusing notation, for $\lambda$ a root of unity, we will call the matrix $\lambda I$ a root of unity as well.